 Folding the trailer is certainly possible, but isn’t something you’ll want to do that often.
 Not that it takes that much time… honestly for the price it’s a pretty simple process, but you basically have to un-assemble the trailer each time.
 As someone who hates assembling anything, this would be a pain point for me.
 But you may not care because it really only takes about 5 to 10 minutes.

 If you know that you will be frequently transporting the trailer via car to another location, be realistic about how much this convenience matters to you.
 Higher-end trailers are typically much easier to fold, but of course are significantly much more expensive.

-Allen S2 & T2 as a Trailer
+Allen S2 & T2 Used as a Child Bike Trailer

 Having just finished reviewing a $900 trailer, I wasn’t expecting much out of the Allen trailers.
 And honestly, I was expecting not to like them.
 Welp, I sure was surprised because these little trailers are pretty good, and considering the price point, they were kinda great.

 Both trailers are really lightweight because they’re basic and have no bells and whistles.
 While this obviously results in sacrifices in overall quality and rider comfort, it also makes them easier to pull.
 But beyond being lightweight, they both pulled smoothly and tracked straight behind my bike.
 They made a little bit of noise compared to my high-end trailer, but these aren’t $900 trailers.